 We publish our performance targets, test methodology, and CI gate thresholds.
 Every pull request must pass p95 < 200ms at 50 VU before it can merge.
-Here is exactly what G8KEPR adds to your request path — and why.
+Here is exactly what G8KEPR adds to your request path — and why it stays flat as load scales.

 These thresholds are defined in tests/load/k6-ci.js and block merges if any threshold fails.

-Burst capacity — validates the system under spike load
+Burst capacity — proves the system holds under spike load

 Published targets from tests/load/benchmark_results.json